 The above photo was taken at dinner tonight.
 I don’t have a sous-vide machine, improvised or otherwise.
-I also don’t bloody need one.
-What I do own, however, is a cast-iron pan, a meat thermometer from IKEA (relly cheap), and an oven – things which most people can reasonably expect to find in most Western kitchens, even student ones (the cast-iron pans I own are both secondhand, and that thermometer – it’s really cheap, folks).
+What I do own, however, is a cast-iron pan, a meat thermometer with a probe from IKEA, and an oven – things which most people can reasonably expect to find in most Western kitchens, even student ones (the cast-iron pans I own are both secondhand, and that thermometer – it’s really cheap, folks).

 What’s more, the piece of meat I cooked didn’t even take an hour from start to getting this on the table (well, I took it out of the fridge a while ago to take the chill off, but that is it).

 What do you need to make your own?
 This will feed 3 people, generously or 4 people alongside other things.
 Or two with leftovers.
 And it’s all very, very simple:

 - Piece of well-trimmed sirloin roast, about half a kilogram (ours was 550g), allowed to rest at room temperature for 1-3 hours, and patted dry